Skip Global navigation and goto content

 Get the Radon Fact Sheet

-You can’t see it, smell it, or taste it.
+You cannot see it, smell it, or taste it.
 Radon, a Class A carcinogen, is the second cause of lung cancer.
 Radon is responsible for more than 21,000 lung cancer deaths a year (one every 25 minutes).
 In Florida, one in five homes tested has elevated radon levels above the action level of 4 pCi/L. Elevated radon levels have been found in all types of buildings, including manufactured homes, schools and high-rise condominiums.

 Radon is 2nd LARGEST cause of LUNG CANCER